Text reading 'humanConnections-A' with a background of people sitting and talking indoors.

 The Light House, San Francisco

-This invitation-only salon will bring together a small, select group of leaders in AI from technology, academia, policy, and venture.
+This invitation-only salon will bring together a small, select group of leaders in AI from technology, academia, venture, and civil society to a explore a central question: how we might build, fund, and evaluate AI systems that strengthen social relationships and advance human flourishing?

-The HumanConnections.AI Salon is a rare opportunity to be in the room with some of the most thoughtful voices shaping how AI can foster genuine human connection.
+The HumanConnections.AI Salon is a rare opportunity to be in the room with some of the most thoughtful, influential voices shaping how AI can foster genuine human-to-human connections.

 Through candid conversations, collaborative sessions, and featured panels, participants will share perspectives, challenge assumptions, and surface actionable ideas for building AI solutions that enhance connection and well-being.
 See last year’s Salon, here.